 Italian pharmaceutical magnate and chairman of Walgreens Boots Alliance is #127 on Forbes Billionaire List with a whopping $11.1 billion in net worth.
 Pessina started his career with his family’s pharmaceutical wholesale company in Italy.
 With what some consider lightening speed, Pessina turned the business into world-leading pharmaceutical giant, buying up most small pharmaceutical companies in Europe and merging with UK drugstore Boots.
 In a swift takeover of the Boots Alliance, and successive merger with US drugstore chain, Walgreens, Pessina made windfall profits.
 He moved to Monaco decades ago and has relinquished his Italian citizenship for Monagasque.

-Interesting factoid: Stefano Pessina is a nuclear engineering by training.
+Interesting fact: Stefano Pessina is a nuclear engineering by training.
 He is also known to collect art.

 2. Sir David & Sir Frederick Barclay